 - Mobile Card Fraud Alerts – You can receive near real-time alerts of potentially fraudulent card activity on your mobile device or by email.
 Enrollment is available through Online Banking.[cite::66::cite]

-- Purchase Alerts - You can receive one-way text notifications on certain purchases.
-Enroll by logging in to Online Banking, navigating to the "Services" tab, and selecting "Purchase Alerts."[cite::92::cite]
+- Card Alerts - You can receive one-way text notifications on certain purchases.
+Enroll by logging in to Online Banking, navigating to the Services tab, and selecting Card Services then Card Alerts.[cite::47::cite]

 - Zero Liability – Protects personal and small business customers against unauthorized transactions made with their Visa credit or debit card.
 Please visit www.visa.com for further details.[cite::118::cite]

 These services will remain available for use with your chip card.
 The chip will simply provide an additional layer of security.

 Your card account number and the benefits, terms and conditions of your account remain in effect.
 You will receive a new expiration date if you are re-issued a chip card.